programmify-workspace/programmify-hugo/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "EMPOWER YOUR CREATIVITY, UNLEASH YOUR POTENTIAL"
+  title: "EMPOWER YOUR CREATIVITY.
+BUILD WHAT MATTERS"
-  content: "Overcoming the ~~Fear~~ of Coding Unlocks Limitless Tech Creativity.
-Let's Conquer it Together! 🛠️✨"
+  content: "From your first line of code to launching real products, Programmify helps you learn, build and grow with the world"
   image: "/images/anime.png"
   button:
     enable: true